mjsarfatti/nestedSortable/README.md

 - Items can be sorted in their own list, moved across the tree, or nested under other items.
 - Sublists are created and deleted on the fly
 - All jQuery Sortable options, events and methods are available
-- It is possible to define elements that will not accept a new nested item/list
+- It is possible to define elements that will not accept a new nested item/list and a maximum depth for nested items
-- It is possible to define a maximum depth for nested items
+- The root level can be protected

 ## Usage